brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * In the north I felt like a "fast" pace was about 1.75m/hour, but I often had sections that were slower than that.
 I'm sure that seems slow to many, but you need to adjust for the terrain.
+* The trail changes noticeably after the LT/AT split.
+Things are more overgrown, there are many more blow-downs, there are fewer people, it's a bit easier to lose the trail, and the general "vibe" is different.
+I really liked the north.

 Walking
 -------